MINES AND MINING

 (b) An operator may request, and the department may grant, an additional six (6) months of confidentiality for well logs.

 (c) Confidential status for a well log shall terminate six (6) months after the run date on the log or, in the case of an extension, twelve (12) months after the run date on the log.
-Confidential status for a well log shall not continue for a period in excess of twelve (12) months from the date the log was run on the well.
+Confidential status for a well log shall not continue for a period in excess of twelve (12) months after the run date on the log.

 (5) All state agencies, state employees, contract personnel, temporary personnel and their agents or affiliates shall be governed by the confidentiality provisions of this section and shall be subject to sections 74-117 and 74-118, Idaho Code, should any information or records protected under statute be disclosed.